 Unfortunately, the Maharaja did not live long enough and soon died in his hotel room in Florence in 1870.

 Being an Indian Prince, cremating him was of utmost importance.
 His courtiers along with the British Consul, managed to get him cremated in the city of Florence despite facing opposition.
 (Cremation was forbidden in Florence)

 The Last Rites

-The Prince’s statue (a large bust) is now part of the Parco delle Cascine (Cascine Park) in Florence.
+The statue, a large bust, is now part of the Parco delle Cascine (Cascine Park) in Florence.
+The bust is in-scripted in 4 languages- English, Italian, Punjabi and Hindi.
 It was designed and carved by Charles Francis Fuller.

-If you plan to visit Parco delle Cascine for a walk or to see this statue, don’t forget to share your story and tag me (Italophilia) because I’d love to see your pictures!!
+I had the pleasure to see this myself and learn the history of this fascinating Prince from my friend Piero!
+If you plan to visit Parco delle Cascine for a walk or to see this statue, don’t forget to tag me on social media because I’d love to see your pictures!!